Tresa Hughes: Life and career

-Hughes was born in Washington, D.C. and graduated in 1947 from Forest Park High School.
+Hughes was born in Washington, D.C., and graduated in 1947 from Forest Park High School.
 She attended the Maryland Art Institute and Johns Hopkins University and George Washington University before graduating from Wayne State University.
 She made her Broadway debut in the 1959 production of The Miracle Worker as actress Anne Bancroft's understudy in the role of Annie Sullivan.

 Hughes enjoyed a Broadway career which spanned more than 30 years.
 Her Broadway credits included Dear Me, the Sky is Falling in 1963, The Advocate in 1963, The Last Analysis in 1964, Spofford in 1967, The Man in the Glass Booth in 1968, Beggar on Horseback in 1970, The Prisoner of Second Avenue in 1971, Golda in 1977, Tribute in 1978, The American Clock in 1980, Lolita in 1981, Woody Allen's The Floating Light Bulb in 1981, and Cafe Crown in 1989.

 Hughes' movie credits included roles in Coming Home in 1978, Fame in 1980, Bad Medicine in 1985, Grandma DeMarco in the 1995 film Don Juan DeMarco, and A Fish in the Bathtub in 1999.
-Her television roles included NYPD Blue, Wonderland, Ed and several castings on Law & Order.
+Her television roles included NYPD Blue, Wonderland, Ed and several appearances on Law & Order.

 Death

-Tresa Hughes died on July 21, 2011 in New York City, aged 81.
+Tresa Hughes died on July 21, 2011, in New York City, aged 81.
 She was survived by her daughter Rebecca and grandson William.